This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Add steaks to a resealable zip lock bag or large bowl and pour the marinade on top.
-Marinate for 2 hours or overnight.
+• Add 4 pounds of your choice of steaks to a resealable zip lock bag.
+Pour the marinade over the steaks, seal the bag, and marinate for 2 hours or overnight.

 Video